-SQL Server has an internal SSRS Reports scheduling system that can manage and distribute your report subscriptions.
+SQL Server Reporting Services (SSRS) Reports has a scheduling system that can manage and distribute your report subscriptions.
 Does it do the job?
 Do SSRS’ internal features satisfy all of the business’ needs?
 In some cases, firms look to 3rd party solutions to complete their projects.
 Some solutions enable a greater flexibility in subscription publication, or offer a wider array of scheduling options, while others help manage SSRS Reports.
 Most importantly, using a 3rd party solution such as SQL-RD can provide a much higher ROI for initial, ongoing and future costs.

 Lastly, external SQL Server tools can help manage the SSRS Reports system.
 If there are multiple SSRS reporting environments within the same organization, why not manage them from a single interface?
 With these tools, multiple reports from various SSRS reporting environments can be exported to multiple SharePoint sites easily.
 More importantly, what if you wanted to add extra layers of security to your report outputs?
 SQL-RD could be used to automatically encrypt PDF, excel, and zipped reports.